opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vbs_backup_v2.md

 * `service_metadata` - The metadata of the vbs backup.

+## Timeouts

+This resource provides the following timeouts configuration options:

+- `create` - Default is 10 minutes.

+- `delete` - Default is 3 minutes.

 ## Import

 VBS Backup can be imported using the `backup id`, e.g.